 How do you charge the subscription fee?

-The way we charge the fee differs depending on how much money you have invested in your Stash Invest account.
+The way we initially attempt to charge the fee differs depending on how much money you have invested in your Stash Invest account.

 If you have more than $5,000 in your personal portfolio, here’s how it works:

 First, we’ll try to charge your subscription fee to your Portfolio Cash.
 If there isn’t enough money for that, we’ll try your linked debit/credit card.
 If that doesn’t work, then we’ll sell a portion of your holdings in your Invest personal portfolio to cover the fee.
 If we can’t do that, then we’ll charge your external linked bank account, followed by your Stash banking account.